Send an email to email@example.com.

 Because EVIX is a virtual exchange, it has no true location.
 We have tunnel servers in Fremont, Vancouver, Amsterdam, Zurich, Frankfurt, and New Zealand.
 VMs are available in Fremont, Vancouver, and Frankfurt.
 Physical cross-connects are available at Hurricane Electric's Fremont 2 DC and Serverius DC1.
 It is also possible to get a VLAN or layer two transit to our Amsterdam (Serverius DC1), Zurich, and Frankfurt locations.
 If your servers are hosted in Europe, we would be happy to look into a direct connection this way.

 Our volunteers are from around the world!
 Bryce and Chris are from the Vancouver area.
 Many of our volunteers are in the US (both west and east) and Europe.
 Some are from other locations as well.
 Maybe we will do a meetup someday!

 So far, we have only received complaints from one very vocal member of the hobbyist BGP community.
 They claim to have received complaints from others, leaving them with the considerable hassle of explaining what we are and why they don't think anyone should be involved.
 They also refuse to work with anyone involved with us as a volunteer or member unless that member removes all connections to us.
 We understand that there are disagreements on whether we should exist, but I think this person's behaviour has been immature.
-Still, we do invite conversation about the merits and demerits of EVIX on Discord or via email.
+Still, we do invite conversation about the merits and demerits of EVIX via email.